 It is unlawful to harass a woman because of pregnancy, childbirth, or a medical condition related to pregnancy or childbirth.
 Harassment is illegal when it is so frequent or severe that it creates a hostile or offensive work environment or when it results in an adverse employment decision (such as the victim being fired or demoted).
 The harasser can be the victim’s supervisor, a supervisor in another area, a co-worker, or someone who is not an employee of the employer, such as a client or customer.
 Pregnancy-related harassment occurs when a pregnant woman is treated differently solely because she is pregnant.

-What laws protect women on breastfeeding or pumping when returning work?
+What laws protect women from breastfeeding or pumping when returning to work?

 Under New York’s Breastfeeding in the Workplace Accommodation Law, an employer cannot discriminate against an employee for choosing to breastfeed or pump milk while at work.